IF THINGS GO WRONG

 Option 1 – Internal Complaints Process

+Contact your adviser to express your dissatisfaction.
+They are professionals and this will give them – and you – an opportunity to consider the matter, and to respond.
+Your adviser will be required to have an internal complaints process.
 Contact the principal of the organisation or firm through which you received advice.
-If your adviser is an AFA then your firm should have higher level complaints processes in place.
+Your advisers firm should have high level complaints processes in place.
 However sometimes resolution cannot be reached and there is a ‘deadlock’ in the internal complaint process.

 Option 2- Dispute Resolution Scheme

+If you have reached deadlock under the adviser’s internal complaints process you ought proceed to make the complaint to your adviser’s Approved Disputes Resolution Scheme (ADRS).
 Under law, all advisers must belong to (be a member of) one of the four Schemes.
 This is a free service to consumers.
-You can find out which DRS your adviser belongs to by consulting the online database of advisers at fspr.govt.nz.
+As part of your adviser’s disclosure requirements they must inform you what ADRS Scheme they belong to.
+You can also find out which ADRS your adviser belongs to by searching the online database of advisers at fspr.govt.nz.

-In the first stage, the DRS case manager will discuss the complaint with both parties to the dispute; in the second stage, the DRS case manager will try to reach an agreed resolution between the parties to the dispute; finally, if an agreed outcome is not able to be reached, a decision will be made based on the facts and any applicable law.
+As the name implies an Approved Disputes Resolution Scheme aims to find a way to resolve the issue without expensive or time-consuming litigation through the courts.
+In the first stage, the ADRS case manager will discuss the complaint with both parties to the dispute; in the second stage, the ADRS case manager will try to reach an agreed resolution between the parties to the dispute; finally, if an agreed outcome is not able to be reached, a decision will be made based on the facts and any applicable law.
 This decision is binding on the adviser – but not on you, unless you agree to a binding settlement.

 Option 3 – Make a complaint to the Regulator